nobodymx/SORL-for-Auto-bidding/README.md

 # SORL-for-Auto-bidding

-codes for SORL framework for auto-bidding
+This respository includes the codes of the SORL framework as well as the codes of the simulated RAS and corresponding VAS we build.